pthom/hello_imgui/README.md

 ...
 To be continued...

-# Use Hello ImGui as asubmodule in your own app
+# Use Hello ImGui as a submodule in your own app

 [hello_imgui_my_app](https://github.com/pthom/hello_imgui_my_app) is a separate repo that gives a working example on how to use the library as a submodule in a separate application.